Hun School of Princeton

-The Hun School of Princeton is a private, coeducational, secondary boarding school located in Princeton in Mercer County, New Jersey, United States.
+The Hun School of Princeton is a private, coeducational, secondary day and boarding school located in Princeton in Mercer County, in the U.S. state of New Jersey.
 The school serves students from sixth through twelfth grades.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1963 and is accredited until January 2025.
+It is also a member of the New Jersey Association of Independent Schools.
 The acceptance rate for the school has been reported as 35%.
-It is also a member of the New Jersey Association of Independent Schools.

-The head of school is Bart Bronk, who took the position in July 2023, following Jon Brougham, who had served for 14 years in the position.
+Since July 2023, the head of school has been Bart Bronk, the 11th in school history, succeeding Jon Brougham, who had served for 14 years in the position.